blackbaud/uat-kit/content/walkthroughs/xpaths/index.md

 * Familiarity with the concepts of [Choosing Effective XPaths](http://www.toolsqa.com/selenium-webdriver/choosing-effective-xpath/).

 ## Objectives
-This tutorial guides you through the steps to create an XPath.
+This tutorial guides you through the steps to create an XPath for a feature in ***Blackbaud CRM***.
 In this walkthrough, you will:
-* Create a behavior-driven development test with Gherkin to navigate between functional areas.
-* Create a step file to  specify actions for the test.
-* Create a custom class that uses WebDriver to find an element, check a condition, and execute a step if the condition is met.
+* Use an XPath to find elements in the browser.
-* Provide an XPath within the custom class's method to parse HTML elements and find the desired element.
+* Modify an XPath to find a single element.
-* Build the test project and run the test.
-*** Temporary section here.
-Temporary section here.
+* Use an XPath to find a single element from among multiple panels in ***Blackbaud CRM*** by filtering out elements that are present in the HTML but are not displayed in the browser.
+* Use an XPath to find a single element on a dialog from among multiple dialogs that are being displayed.

 ## Introduction to XPaths